Castles of Bellinzona: Sights

 In addition to the castle walls Montebello Castle houses the Archaeological and Civic Museum.
 The museum was opened in 1974 and is located in the tower and the former residential quarters of Montebello Castle.
 It is divided into two sections-history and archaeology.
 In the history section there are several capitals from the 15th century and a rare 13th century Baptismal font as well as drawings and sketchs from several artists.
 This section also houses a collection of ceremonial and military arms.
-The archaeology section includes many items from 1400–1500 B.C. as well as ceramics, glassware, funeral urns, ornamental objects and jewellery in iron and bronze from around the canton.
+The archaeology section includes many items from 1400 to 1500 B.C. as well as ceramics, glassware, funeral urns, ornamental objects and jewellery in iron and bronze from around the canton.
 The museum is open from March to November.

 Salami production

 The cellars of Montebello Castle are used to mature regional salami.
 The arm-thick sausages spend about four weeks or longer in the medieval walls.

 In popular culture

 In the 1990s, some scenes of the idents of TSI's masked troubadour were filmed in the Montebello Castle.